-Internationally recognised bass guitarist, vocalist and remixer.
-11 years playing bass in Mercury Prize-nominated band Metronomy, songwriting and additional vocals on Solange Knowles US #1 album 'A Seat At The Table' and remixes for the likes of Janelle Monae, Laura Marling and Depeche Mode.
+Internationally recognised bassist.
+11 years playing bass in Mercury-nominated band Metronomy, songwriting and additional vocals on Solange Knowles US #1 album 'A Seat At The Table', vocals and production for Damon Albarn's Africa Express and remixes for the likes of Janelle Monae and Laura Marling.

 I travel the world playing bass guitar in an indie/dance band called Metronomy.
 We have have played the likes of Glastonbury, Coachella, Brixton Academy, Alexandra Palace, Montreux Jazz Festival, Lollapaloooza, and everything from clubs to arenas in between.

 I have a variety of basses (acoustic, electric, fretless, short-scale, Fender Precision, etc) and experience playing many different styles.

 In addition to bass playing, I also sing, remix and do production/songwriting work.
 Past clients include the likes of Janelle Monae, Scissor Sisters, Solange Knowles, Africa Express (Damon Albarn), and many more.

 I have over 20 years' experience playing the bass guitar and over 10 years' experience using Ableton, both live and in the studio.

 I have a professional home studio setup and pride myself on getting high quality results back to clients well ahead of deadlines.

 Contact me through the green button above and let's get to work.

 13 Reviews - 2 Repeat ClientsEndorse Olugbenga Adelekan

 A fantastic experience working together.
 Gbenga has helped turn this song into a pop gem with a fantastic top line and incredible vocal performance.